Recursive Drift

 GPT Fine-Tuning as a Macro-Level Recursive Process

-However, Recursive Drift is a micro-emergent activity of self-reinforcing phenomenon that result in productive instability (in which ideas may appear, evolve, and vanish), whereas fine-tuning is an externally guided macro-static activity that leads towards persistent and curated unproductive stability.
+phenomenon that results in productive instability (in which ideas may appear, evolve, and vanish), whereas fine-tuning is an externally guided macro-static phenomena that leads towards persistent and curated unproductive stability.

 _________________________________________________________